SiestaCat/debian-dev-pc-bootstrap/README.md

 ## 4. Disable IPv6

-*Instructions for disabling IPv6 have not been provided in detail here.
-Please consult your system documentation or online guides for the proper steps.*
+*Instructions for disabling IPv6 are not detailed here.
+Please consult your system documentation or online resources for the correct steps.*

 ---